neardws/Handbook-for-Research-Beginner/README.md

 # Handbook-for-Research-Beginner
-Share experiences on how to start your research
+Share experiences on how to start the research